DecryptMike/DecryptMike-Web-Vuln-Scanner/README.md

    - Press `Cmd + Shift + V` (on Mac) or `Ctrl + Shift + V` (on Windows)
    - Or right-click inside the file → **"Open Preview"**

-You’ll see the properly rendered GitHub-style formatting ✅
+You’ll See The Properly Rendered GitHub-Style Formatting ✅

 ---

 ### Last Step:

-Push it to GitHub:
+Push It To GitHub:
 ```bash
 git add README.md
 git commit -m "Final full README with markdown formatting"